Job seekers are taking a good look at the payroll profession, and for good reason.

 See this post for payroll interview questions you should be ready to answer.

-The next step on the payroll career path is the coordinator or administrator role, which is responsible for more complex tasks.
-A typical day for this professional includes running payroll reports, preparing statements, reconciling ledgers, checking for compliance and making sure taxes are properly paid.
+The next step on the payroll career path is the coordinator or administrator role, which is responsible for more complex payroll tasks.
+A typical day for this professional might include running payroll reports, preparing statements, reconciling ledgers, checking for compliance and making sure taxes are properly paid.
 There may also be duties related to employee onboarding and benefits.

 Payroll data analyst

-Payroll experience is vital, as is a thorough understanding of the field’s regulatory issues.
-You’ll also need to demonstrate strong math and problem-solving skills, plus the ability to model data using the more advanced features in Microsoft Excel.
+Payroll experience is vital for this role, as is a thorough understanding of the field’s regulatory issues.
+You’ll also need to demonstrate strong mathematical and problem-solving skills, plus the ability to model data using the more advanced features in Microsoft Excel.

 Is the payroll career path for you?

 A career in payroll is about more than remunerating employees.
 It’s a multidisciplinary field that encompasses finance, HR, customer service, information technology, data analysis, and compliance and risk management.
 If you’re willing to learn relevant skills and knowledge related to these disciplines throughout your career, you could make the payroll career path even more rewarding.